 Before the vaccine is available, authorization will need to be obtained from the FDA to initiate Phase 3 clinical trials.
 It will take a maximum of 3 years, but the researchers plan to get the green light even sooner.

 "It is reasonable to assume that we will have a vaccine by 2027, and it will be available at the pharmacy or from your doctor," says the researcher at Mayo.
 Keith L. Knutson.

 The characteristics of the vaccines

-“We know they're healthy,” says Knutson.
-“We know they stimulate the immune system and have a major impact on breast and ovarian cancer.
-We found no adverse effects or irritation.
-We will now pass on our solid arguments made of clinical results to the FDA. "
+"We know they're healthy," Knutson says.
+"We know they stimulate the immune system and have a major impact on breast and ovarian cancer.
+We have seen no adverse effects or irritation.
+We will now pass our solid arguments based on clinical results to the FDA."

 Since the 90s, immunologists have multiplied their efforts to destroy cancer without affecting healthy cells (as happens with chemotherapy and radiotherapy).

 Immunotherapy might be the ideal solution, but there are many different types of cancer, over 100, and it's not easy to imagine a vaccine for each one shortly, like the breast cancer vaccine they are developing.